-There are many steps involved before, during, and after you apply for vehicle finance.
+There are many steps involved before, during, and after you apply for finance.
 These steps can be summarised as follows:

 - Shop around for the ride you want and can afford – See our tips and advice on finding the best set of wheels for you in the sections below.

-- Compare options to find the best car finance in South Africa – CompareLoans.co.za features a popular list of South African vehicle lenders and what they offer.
-Whether you’re looking for cheap car finance, easy car finance, or used car finance, there are good options available.
+- Compare finance options – CompareLoans.co.za features a popular list of South African vehicle lenders and what they offer.
+Whether you’re looking for cheap, easy, or used car finance, there are good options available.

-- Apply for motor vehicle finance from financial institutions – After you have compared and identified the lender that suits your needs, click “Go to Site” to visit their website and apply for car finance online.
+- Apply for motor vehicle finance from financial institutions – After you have compared and identified the lender that suits your needs, click “Go to Site” to visit their website and to apply online.

-- Enter into a purchase agreement – Once you have applied and been approved for finance, sign the purchase agreement documents from your car seller.
+- Enter into a purchase agreement – Once you have applied and been approved for finance, sign the purchase agreement documents from your seller.
 This is a legal contract between a buyer and the seller which states the terms of the car sale.

 - Forward the purchase agreement to your lender – Once the lender has a copy of the purchase agreement, they pay the required amount to the seller.

-- You drive your car while repaying the vehicle loan – When your car has been paid off, you can collect and use it while making repayments to the lender.
+- You drive your car while repaying the loan – When your car has been paid off, you can collect and use it while making repayments to the lender.

 Familiarise yourself with these terms

 - Motor vehicle finance – This is a special type of loan that you get from some lenders offering registered financial services.
 You can use the loan to cover the full or part of the purchase price for either a new or used car.
 Afterwards, you pay off the loan in monthly instalments over an agreed period of time.

 - Interest rate or advertised rate – Interest is what lenders charge you for borrowing money so that they can make a profit.
 The rate is expressed as a percentage.
 APR (Annual Percentage Rate) refers to the total interest rate when accounting for other fees (monthly service fees, initiation fee, etc.).